 Reef And Coral Diving in Pattaya

-Pattaya has an excellent range of hard and soft corals between 3-25 metres down, including sponges, sea whips, barrel sponges, table corals, sea anemones and sea fans.
+Pattaya has an excellent range of hard and soft corals ranging from depths of 3-25 meters.
+They include sponges, sea whips, barrel sponges, table corals, sea anemones and sea fans.
 Marine life includes angelfish, sand rays, blue-spotted rays, pufferfish, moray eels, box fish and schooling fish.
 Turtles are also seen on a daily basis.

-Get stuck into your Macro Diving whilst cruising along the Pattaya Reefs.
-With a good guide you can easily slip away from the main coral lines and explore deep reef sections and sandy muck diving areas.
-This is where some of Pattaya’s best kept diving secrets are found.
-You may encounter anything from rare species of Nudibranch, to exotic shrimps or crustaceans, perhaps even a leafy filefish, octopus or snake eel.
+With an experienced dive guide you can easily slip away from the main reef and explore the sandy muck diving areas.
+For Macro Diving enthusiasts, this is where some of Pattaya’s best kept diving secrets can be found.
+You may encounter anything from rare species of Nudibranch, exotic shrimps or crustaceans, leafy filefish, pipe fish, pegasus fish, octopus or snake eel.
 Especially look out for the thorny sea urchins as they provide a perfect habitat for the local seahorse species (hippocampus spinosissimus).
 Take a minute and have close up inspection of this type of urchin and you might get lucky.

 The Pattaya near islands also have a few surprises. turtles are seen regularly at many of the nearby dive sites and for more experienced divers, the near island ship wrecks now have a large amount of coral growth.

 Coral growth rates vary between species.
 Some species, such as staghorn coral can grow as much as 10-20 cm per year whilst other corals can be as slow as 1 cm per year.

 Growth rates are influenced by environmental conditions and change in response to any environmental disturbances including changes in ocean chemistry, changing ocean temperatures and sunlight etc.

 Seafari joined Ocean Quest in a program to propagate and grow new natural coral reefs around the pattaya area.